 Plan your Nocturnal Creatures tour

-Multimedia artist Tom Lock will transform one of Broadgate’s iconic buildings with his monumental audio-visual work Within (2018).
+Multimedia artist Tom Lock will transform Broadgate’s new event space 3FA, with his monumental audio-visual work Within (2018).
 Bespoke, organic visuals move across multiple projection screens to a soundtrack of live experimental music from Rudi Schmidt.
 Song and spoken word from Manuela Barczewski add further layers to create an environment that merges the sinister and the playful, the melancholic to the euphoric.

 The work is inspired by the legendary writer Octavia E Butler’s sci-fi novel, Lilith's Brood (1987), which poses an ethical question voiced by aliens: in the face of the human race’s impending self-destruction, is hybridity the means of survival?
 The performance will create a space to consider how we relate to one another within London’s rigid urban spaces.